2023 NCAA Division I FBS football season: Conference realignment

-Two schools are playing their first FBS seasons in 2023.
-Sam Houston (from the Western Athletic Conference) and Jacksonville State (from the ASUN Conference) began transitions from Division I FCS in 2022 and will join Conference USA in July 2023.
+Two schools played their first FBS seasons in 2023.
+Sam Houston (from the Western Athletic Conference) and Jacksonville State (from the ASUN Conference) began transitions from Division I FCS in 2022 and joined Conference USA (CUSA) in July 2023.

-Two other Independent schools, Liberty and New Mexico State, are joining Conference USA in 2023; those schools had respectively been full members of the ASUN and WAC.
+Two other Independent schools, Liberty and New Mexico State, joined CUSA in 2023; those schools had respectively been full members of the ASUN and WAC.

-Six schools from Conference USA are joining the American Athletic Conference for the 2023 season—Charlotte, Florida Atlantic, North Texas, Rice, UAB, and UTSA.
-This follows three schools from The American, Cincinnati, Houston, and UCF, leaving the conference for the Big 12 Conference in 2023.
-In addition, BYU, previously an FBS independent and otherwise a member of the non-football West Coast Conference, is joining the Big 12.
+Six schools from CUSA joined the American Athletic Conference for the 2023 season—Charlotte, Florida Atlantic, North Texas, Rice, UAB, and UTSA.
+This followed the departure of Cincinnati, Houston, and UCF from The American for the Big 12 Conference in 2023.
+In addition, BYU, previously an FBS independent, joined the Big 12.

-The 2023 season is expected to be the last for four FBS teams in their current conferences:
+The 2023 season was the last for 13 FBS teams in their current conferences, and was also the last for Army as an FBS independent.

-In addition to Sam Houston and Jacksonville State, one other FCS school will start a transition to FBS in the 2023 season.